Advertisement

 Story & Plot Summary: KIZU

-Quick Plot Summary: Released in 1998, KIZU is a Crime film directed by Shunichi Kajima.
+Quick Plot Summary: Released in 1998, KIZU is a Crime film directed by Shunichi Kajima, written by Shigenori Takechi.
 The narrative dives into the criminal underworld with a grounded sense of realism and complex morality.
-This summary provides a scannable look at the movie's central conflict involving Kazuya Kimura.
+It provides a scannable look at the movie's central conflict involving Kazuya Kimura.

 Ending Explained: KIZU